AFLplusplus/LibAFL/docs/src/advanced_features/concolic/concolic.md

     }
 }
 ```
-A simple coverage-maximizing fuzzer that generates new inputs somewhat randomly will have a hard time finding an input that triggers the fictious crashing input.
+A simple coverage-maximizing fuzzer that generates new inputs somewhat randomly will have a hard time finding an input that triggers the fictitious crashing input.
 Many techniques have been proposed to make fuzzing less random and more directly attempt to mutate the input to flip specific branches, such as the ones involved in crashing the above program.

 Concolic tracing allows us to construct an input that exercises a new path in the program (such as the crashing one in the example) **analytically** instead of **stochastically** (ie. guessing).